Exclusive: Element nears deal to buy PHH's leasing unit for $1.35 billion

 The source said a deal with Element for the fleet leasing business, PHH Arval, could come within the next two weeks.
 But the source added that the two sides had not yet finalized the deal and some details, including customer issues, needed to be worked out.

-PHH's shares were up 12.5 percent at $23.81 in afternoon trading on the New York Stock Exchange, after rising more than 18 percent on the news.
-Element gained 3.7 percent at $13.70 in Toronto.

-Earlier this month, PHH Chief Executive Glen Messina told analysts on a conference call that the company had detailed discussions with several parties since announcing its review.
+Earlier this month, PHH Chief Executive Glen Messina told analysts on a conference call after announcing earnings that the company had engaged in detailed discussions with several parties since announcing its review.
 He said the company expected to reach a decision by the end of this quarter.

 Representatives for PHH and Element declined to comment.